sedkis/java-spring-js-MTOM-download/README.md

 ## SOAP MTOM / XOP template using Java 8, Spring, JAXB
 Uploading and Downloading files is a pain in the ass.
-It feels like all these hack attempts at creating fake HTML forms and fake clicking them through JavaScript just to send a specific type of file to a specific type of REST endpoint.
+It's all hack attempts at creating fake HTML forms and fake clicking them through JavaScript just to send a specific type of file to a specific type of REST endpoint.

 I had a lot of trouble figuring out the best way to do this.
 So I put this here for others that are looking for a quick how-to accept and send binary files through an HTTP end point, and more specifically, to send MTOM / XOP attachments in a SOAP request.